classes terms notepad report calendar noticeboard attendance trophy sen parentview parent-view Parent V iew

 ๐Ÿ”ข Maths

-Later in the term, the children will explore the area of shapes, using hands-on activities to help them understand how area is calculated and compared.
+Later in the term, the children will investigate the area of shapes, using practical, hands-on activities to help them understand how area is calculated and compared.
+We will then move on to length and perimeter, where the children will work with different types of measurement, practise adding and subtracting lengths, and learn how to calculate the perimeter of a range of shapes.

-๐Ÿงช Science – Materials: Rocks and Soil
+๐Ÿงช Science – Digestion and Food

 French